HabitatMap/HabitatMap/README.md

 4. It will be served at: `http://localhost:4000`.

 Note: If you change `_config.yml`, you must restart the server for the changes to take effect.

+## CMS

+The Netlify CMS dashboard is accessible at https://habitatmap.lunarlogic.io/admin after logging in with Netlify Identity Widget.
+To add a new user with CMS access rights you need to invite them from the Identity dashboard in Netlify: https://app.netlify.com/sites/habitatmap/identity.